 - 1 teaspoon oil

-heat oil in a small frying pan or tava.
+- Heat oil in a small frying pan or tawa.

-add the peanut and saute till the peanuts become crisp.
+- Add the peanuts and sauté stirring often till the peanuts become crunchy and crisp.